In Their Own Words: What Students in New York’s Foster System Need to Succeed

 Increase communication and school record-keeping to support foster youth’s academic and vocational goals.
 Foster care agencies/local departments of social services must maintain up-to-date copies of school records including report cards and transcripts.
 Agencies/local departments of social services staff must build authentic relationships with foster youth to understand their academic and career aspirations, provide incentives, and supportive check-ins to learn more about their needs and progress towards their goals.

-Provide transportation to maintain school stability, involve foster youth in decision-making about school placement, and inform them of the reasons for any changes.
-Foster care agencies/local departments of social services must help ensure school stability when in a young person’s best interest by providing transportation to/from school.
+Ensure transportation is provided to maintain school stability, involve foster youth in decision-making about school placement, and inform them of the reasons for any changes.
+Foster care agencies/local departments of social services must help ensure school stability when in a young person’s best interest by collaborating with school districts to ensure school transportation is provided and by finding creative ways to provide school transportation directly when necessary.
 Ensure that foster youth understand why they are transitioning from one school to another when they enter the foster system or change foster placements.
-Support smooth transitions from residential schools into district programs by ensuring that credits transfer appropriately and foster youth receive any social-emotional support needed to transition well.
+Support smooth transitions from residential schools into district programs by ensuring that credits transfer appropriately and foster youth receive any social-emotional support needed to transition well.25

 Ensure that foster youth are aware of their rights and agency/local department of social services responsibilities.
 While a bill of rights already exists for foster youth in New York State, it is imperative that foster care agencies/local departments of social services inform foster youth of their rights in terms of care, treatment, and support in their foster placements including how to escalate and address issues should they arise.
 Foster youth should also be told exactly how the agency/department of social services can support their life goals (e.g., paying for certain programs to learn new skills or for participation in extracurricular activities).